WasmEdge/WasmEdge/docs/book/en/src/sdk/go/0.9.1/ref.md

 # WasmEdge Go v0.9.1 API Documentation

+> *This part has moved to <https://wasmedge.org/docs/embed/go/reference/0.9.1>.
+Please use our new docs.*

 The following are the guides to working with the WasmEdge-Go SDK at WasmEdge version `0.9.1` and WasmEdge-Go version `v0.9.2`.

 **Please install WasmEdge 0.9.1 to use this Go package.**